adz/api_smash/README.md

 ### A well defined (and documented) api

-Making it possible for you to hook in at multiple stages to further specialise your Smash objects for specific API use cases.
+Making it possible for you to hook in at multiple stages to further specialise your ApiSmash objects for specific API use cases.

 ## Contributors